AdiletGaparov/mbd-machine-learning-II/assignment2_multiclass_classification/README.md

-# Pump it Up: Data Mining the Water Table.
+## Pump it Up: Data Mining the Water Table.
 Hosted by DrivenData
 Link to the competition: https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/

-### This project was done in a group.
+### This project was done in a group of 7 people.

 ### Results